CiscoDevNet/devasc-code-examples/readme.md

 The `src` folder contains code examples for all the hands-on exercises so you can try them in your own development environment.

 This code requires Python3.
 The [requirements.txt](./requirements.txt) file lists all the dependencies required by the code used in the course.
 Follow the instructions below to setup a local developerment environment that matches the in-browser development environment used in the course.
+Here's a quick walkthrough.

 ## Get a local copy of the code

-1. Clone to repo, e.g., `git clone https://github.com/CiscoDevNet/devasc-code-examples.git`
+1. Clone the repository.
+For example, `git clone https://github.com/CiscoDevNet/devasc-code-examples.git`.
-2. `cd devasc-code-examples/`
+2. Change to the directory that contains the code files: `cd devasc-code-examples/`.

 ## Setup Python Virtual Environment

+You want to work in a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html) so that you can be certainly only the required dependencies are installed and used for this project.

 ### MacOS or Linux